 There is also a range of final grades that do not receive a numerical grade.

-Students are expected to abide by the University’s academic honesty policy.
+Students are expected to abide by the University’s academic integrity policy.

 Text-based work submitted by students for assessment will be subject to plagiarism detection software, such as Turnitin or another similar approved software.